-Payments due by p ue by period (in millions) Total Less than 1 year 1-2 years 3-5 years More than 5 years Operating leases \$63.9 \$7.2 \$6.1 \$15.5 \$35.1
+Paymen ts due by period Less than 1 More than (in millions) Total year 1-2 years 3-5 years 5 years Operating leases \$63.9 \$ 7.2 \$ 6.1 \$ 15.5 \$ 35.1

 Our commitments related to operating leases have not been reduced by the future minimum lease commitments under sublease agreements that expire in 2014 and reimbursement of leasehold improvements totaling \$3.8 million.
 As of December 31, 2011, we had accrued \$1.6 million of federal taxes, \$0.2 million of state taxes and \$0.1 million of interest and penalties related to uncertain tax positions taken in current and prior years.
 Please refer to Note 11 in our notes to the consolidated financial statements for further information.
 We are unable to determine the period in which these liabilities will be settled, and accordingly, we have not included these amounts in the table above.